liam-cafearo/vgs-dashboard/README.md

 ### Mockups

-I also create some mockups of the site which can be viewed in the folder named 'mockups' of this GitHub repository.
+I also created some mockups of the site which can be viewed in the folder named 'mockups' of this GitHub repository.

 ## Features